2 Kilted Days in Killarney

 Driving for another 50 minutes through the Irish countryside will take you through Kells, Cahersiveen, and Waterville-Spunkane before you stop again at the Scarriff Inn for lunch.
 Your guide will likely convey similar information, but here’s a general overview if you’re curious to learn about these areas in advance:

-The Scarriff Inn is a family-run guest house famous for overlooking 'the best view in Ireland' with views of Kenmare Bay, Bantry Bay, and Derrynane.
-Patrons are treated to this view from every seat in the restaurant.
+The Scarriff Inn is a family-run guest house famous for overlooking “the best view in Ireland” including Kenmare Bay, Bantry Bay, and Derrynane—patrons are treated to this view from every seat in the restaurant!

 A popular stop on Ring of Kerry coach tours, the Vista Bar is efficiently set up as a cafeteria counter, where you’ll order from a limited menu before sitting down with your lunch tray.
-I would consider the food to be pretty average, and some of the menu options are overpriced, but the clam chowder I ate was reasonably tasty enough.
-Aside from the food, you’ll be treated to a stunning view of the landscape below and can kill extra time browsing through souvenirs in the gift shop.
+I would consider the food to be pretty average—and some of the menu options are decidedly overpriced—but the clam chowder I ate was reasonably tasty enough.
+Aside from the food, you’ll be treated to a stunning view of the landscape below and can waste any extra time browsing through souvenirs in the gift shop.

 Caherdaniel